jahedprince/trailblaze/README.md

 ## Download on the App Store

-TrailBlaze is available for download on the Apple [App Store] (https://apps.apple.com/us/app/trail-blaze/id6466730487) .
+TrailBlaze is available for download on the Apple [App Store](https://apps.apple.com/us/app/trail-blaze/id6466730487).
 Get it now to start planning your next adventure!

 ## Table of Contents